 Before you make a start in any career, you'll want to decide if the occupation is for you.
-The 10 top massage blogs, based on our opinion, listed below provide insight into the massage therapy field and indicate what you might be doing with your fingertips, but also much more.
 You'll quickly discover that the world of massage is much more than just 60 to 90 minutes of time spent with clients -- there are, quite simply, a multitude of aspects related to business and therapy, as well as unimaginable time devoted to fitted sheet folding!

 Art of Thai Massage This blog looks at the inspiration and spiritual influences behind Thai Massage, a modality (or type) of massage that was developed by Buddhist monks.
 Want to see exactly what this type of massage looks like?
 Check it out at a recent video post on the site.
 On this blog, you'll help discover thoughts about that alternative mind -- or the "Abdominal brain" as the writer calls it -- and considers as the true home to emotions and feelings.
 The blogger also give plenty of ink to writing about those Sen energy lines, or the long string-ish energy lines, that Thai practitioners believe run through the body.